qiubix/DCL_BayesNetwork/test/test_cases.md

 # Test cases

 1. BayesNetwork class
-- should initialize empty network
++ should initialize empty network
++ should get number of nodes
++ should check if network has node
+- should get number of children
 - should add one node to empty network
 - should add node to network with only one node
 - should connect two nodes